arixmkii/qcw/README.md

 Starting from version `0.0.6` of qcw it is possible to use with official windows builds of QEMU (if host FS mounts are not needed).

-Version `7.2.0` with 2 patch sets from QEMU mailing list:
+Version `7.2.0` with 3 patch sets from QEMU mailing list:
 * enable 9pfs on Windows;
-* workaround for readonly pflash.
+* workaround for readonly pflash;
+* minor optimization in the installer build script.

 Both patches have numerous reviews already and probably will move forward in the next release window.